ComputeCanada/dhsi-coding-fundamentals-2020/README.md

   ## Before Day 1: Software Installation

 **Anaconda** - If possible, please install Anaconda before this course begins.
 You can find the free download at -> https://www.anaconda.com/distribution/#download-section.
-Make sure to download version 5.1 (or greater) of Anaconda and choose the Python 3.6 (or greater) version.
-If you have trouble with the install then we will help you complete the install on the first day of class.
+Make sure to download version 2019.10 (or greater) of Anaconda and choose the Python 3.7 (or greater) version.
+If you have trouble with the install then we will help you complete the install on the Sunday before the first day of class.

 **Text Editor** - Most operating systems come pre-installed with at least one version of a text editor.
 However, programmers tend to like to use more complex text editors that are designed to work with programming languages and provide helpful visual cues that alert users to potential errors in their code.
 There are a lot of options to use, as you can see from this [list](https://en.wikipedia.org/wiki/List_of_text_editors ).
 A good option is [Sublime Text 3](https://www.sublimetext.com/3 ), which runs uniformly across platforms and has a nice combination of a simple interface and powerful extensions, however you can use a different text editor if you have one you're already familiar with.
 Jessica, for example, prefers the Mac-only text editor [BBEdit](https://www.barebones.com/products/bbedit/).